 Who is Behind

-She created Silent Revolution in 2007 in the form of a group exhibition as part of the Melbourne Fringe Festival.
-She exhibited one thousand passport-sized photos in her home on Gertrude Street in Fitzroy, Melbourne.
-The photos depicted the minutiae of her life over three months.
-The exhibition was her attempt to shift from horror to sanctuary following her recent psychosis.
-She was interviewed on her local community radio station, Triple R, but never voiced the impetus for the exhibition to the public.
+I first attempted to do this in 2007 after my second hospitalisation.
+It was in the form of a group exhibition as part of the Melbourne Fringe Festival.
+I titled the exhibition Silent Revolution.
+I exhibited one thousand passport-sized photos in my home on Gertrude Street in Fitzroy, Melbourne.
+The photos depicted the minutiae of my life over three months.
+The exhibition was my attempt to shift from horror to sanctuary following my recent plunge into madness.
+I was interviewed on my local community radio station, Triple R, but I never voiced the impetus for the exhibition to the public.

 Then on the brink of yet another crisis, a neighbour encouraged me to study social work.
 “You learn so much about people,” she said.
 What ignited me was being alongside others.
 Perhaps, I thought, I could legitimise my voice in the mental health sector, and the voice of those I’d shared the psyche ward with.
 I enrolled in RMIT’s Master of Social Work course.
 It took me five years to complete, and more crises accompanied the journey.

 Whilst I studied social work, I worked in the mental health sector as a peer support worker.
 But I failed to ‘speak the unspoken’ on my mental health.
 I wasn’t ready.
 I needed to take a step back.
 I was forced to do this when I became a mother and experienced catatonia upon giving birth.